Dierks Lake: Purpose

 The purposes of Dierks Lake are: flood control on the Saline River, recreation, water supply, and fish and wildlife conservation.
 As a part of the Little River Basin System the lake offers a high degree of flood protection to large areas of land both in the Little River Basin and the flood plain along the Red River.

-Recreation on the lake is very popular.
-The 1360 acre lake provides and enjoyable experience for the boating enthusiast.
-Dierks Lake is known for its wonderful bass and crappie fishing.
-It is also a great place for swimming and skiing.
-Fishing provides many hours of enjoyment for the visitors at Dierks Lake.
+Recreation on the lake is very popular, used for boating, swimming, and skiing.

+The 1360 acre lake is known for its bass and crappie fishing.
 The species most actively sought are: smallmouth bass, largemouth bass, spotted bass, crappie, channel catfish, flathead catfish, and the various species of sunfish.
 Most of the species found in the lake are also found in the downstream area.

 Picnicking areas are available at many of the sites on Dierks Lake.
-There are 4 reservable picnic areas, which are great for family reunions or holidays.
+There are 4 reservable picnic areas, often used for family reunions or holidays.
 The picnic shelters are lighted and equipped with barbecue grills and electricity.
 These shelters are located at Jefferson Ridge, Horseshoe Bend, and Dierks Overlook.